The Perfect Loaf

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf

-A splendid, gentle top-curve from dough that’s proofed just enough.
+A splendid, gentle top curve from dough that’s proofed just enough.
 Just enough to still have “energy” to expand upward in the oven, but not so much that it causes an erratic fissure due to the lack of scoring.
 A balance.
-Add to that a striking exterior color from a bold bake, the enticing aroma from the use of freshly milled flour, and a speckled oat topping — all contributing to a truly wonderful bread.
+Add to that a striking exterior color from a bold bake, the enticing aroma from freshly milled flour, and a speckled oat topping—all contributing to a truly wonderful bread.
 But beyond all this, it’s one that’s meant to be eaten in thick slices carved from the loaf with a spread of soft butter, toasted and topped with fresh preserves, or used to cobble together a sandwich piled a little too high.
-When baking this whole grain wheat and spelt pan bread I could have sworn the kitchen smelled of honey… Or perhaps it was my eagerness to eat the result.
-When you go the distance from raw berries, to freshly milled flour, to baked bread — all the while controlling each part of the transformation1 — it’s easy to get a little antsy, a little impatient, and frankly, a little hungry.

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf